Jordan Szwarz: Ottawa Senators

-After three seasons within the Bruins organization, Szwarz left as a free agent to sign a one-year, two-way contract with the Ottawa Senators on July 1, 2019.
-Acquired to add depth to the Senators organization, Szwarz was assigned and selected as team captain with AHL affiliate the Binghamton Senators for the 2019–20 season.
-With the Division leading Binghamton, Szwarz collected 18 goals and 36 points through 48 regular season games before the season was cancelled due to the COVID-19 pandemic.
-He was scoreless in three games with the Ottawa Senators on a recall basis.
+After three seasons within the Bruins organization, Szwarz left as an unrestricted free agent to sign a one-year, two-way contract with the Ottawa Senators on July 1, 2019.
+Acquired to add depth to the Senators organization, Szwarz was assigned to their AHL affiliate, the Belleville Senators, to begin the 2019–20 season.
+His stint in Belleville was short as he was recalled by Ottawa on October 14, replacing the injured Artem Anisimov.
+He made his Ottawa debut that night in a 2–0 loss to the Minnesota Wild.
+He appeared in two more games Szwarz and went scoreless before being returned to the AHL on October 20.
+In November, he was named the team's captain, the third in team history.
+In the AHL he collected 18 goals and 36 points through 48 regular season games before the season was cancelled due to the COVID-19 pandemic.